 6. Apply, apply, apply

-This one is self explanatory.
+This one is self-explanatory.
 It may come down to a numbers game, so get applying!
-Here are some links to a few of the numerous job opportunities out there.
+Here are just a few links to the numerous job opportunities out there on the GaijinPot Jobs board.

 - Hi-Tech / IT / Internet

-And if you haven’t already put your resume on GaijinPot or CareerEngine, what are you waiting for?
+And if you haven’t already put your resume on GaijinPot Jobs, what are you waiting for?